giantswarm/docs/src/content/overview/introduction/_index.md

 ## Our platform, your platform

-You may be wondering: How does Giant Swarm achieve flexibility and standardization at the same time?
-Giant Swarm doesn't offer a one-size-fits-all platform which, in the most optimistic scenario, covers 80% of use cases while ignoring the rest of your business.
-Instead, we leverage the cloud-native ecosystem to provide our customers with a set of features that helps platform teams to build a developer platform that fits the company's constraints, processes, and unique requirements.
-We believe that there is no universal internal developer platform that can cover all needs, especially in the enterprise world.
-For this reason, we design our solutions to be modular and customizable.
+You might be asking: Can a platform be both adaptable and standardized?
+Absolutely.
+Giant Swarm doesn't offer a generic solution that tries to cover most needs but ignores the rest.
+Instead, we use cloud-native technology to give platform teams the tools to build a developer platform that perfectly matches their company's specific requirements and processes.
+We understand that every organization, especially large ones, has unique needs.
+That's why we've designed our solutions to be flexible and customizable, so you get exactly what you need.

 Our approach gives you the ability to define team-specific policies, flexible application delivery processes, or different traffic routing setups, just to name a few of the options.
 We help you create templates tailored to your team's needs while ensuring excellent visibility and control over their activities.